-No clinical, developmental or immunization (vaccines) problems have been observed in infants whose mothers were taking it (Nakajima 2016), during the first 9 to 12 months of life (Saito 2019 & 2018, Salonga 2018).
+No clinical, developmental or immunization (vaccines) problems have been observed in infants whose mothers were taking it during the first 9 to 12 months of life.
+(Saito 2021, 2019 y 2018, Salonga 2018, Nakajima 2016)

-Several medical associations, experts and expert consensus consider the use of this medication to be compatible or probably compatible during breastfeeding (Sammaritano 2020, Briggs 2017, Götestam 2016) if there are no other safer options available.
+Several medical associations, experts and expert consensus consider the use of this medication to be compatible or probably compatible during breastfeeding (Jorgensen 2022, Sammaritano 2020, Briggs 2017, Götestam 2016) if there are no other safer options available.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.